 Lifestyle changes – in particular, a healthy diet, regular physical activity, not smoking and weight control – can prevent type 2 diabetes and if you already have the condition can greatly help in improving your glucose control.
-Never underestimate the potential benefits of lifestyle changes both in prevention and treatment (45).
+Never underestimate the potential benefits of lifestyle changes both in prevention and treatment (1).

 Factors that reduce weight and obesity include regular physical activity (see exercise), eating more polyunsaturated fats and the right kind of carbohydrate and cereal fiber.
 People incorporating these foods are those who eat a so-called “Mediterranean diet” as in Southern Italy, A key factor in reducing weight or obesity is to maintain a sustainable diet, that is, one that caters to your individual preferences in food and you can incorporate into routine daily life.

-Sugary beverages are particularly hazardous to our health as they do not induce satiety and it is easy to over consume them, leading to increased calories and obesity.
+Sugary beverages are particularly hazardous to our health as they do not induce satiety and it is easy to over-consume them, leading to increased calories and obesity.
 Ultimately, it is the number of calories that is important in weight gain.

-Consuming wholegrains instead of refined carbohydrates has been found to reduce the risk of developing Type 2 Diabetes.
+Consuming wholegrains instead of refined carbohydrates has been found to reduce the risk of developing type 2 diabetes.
 Wholegrains are carbohydrates that are full of nutrients and lead to a more sustained release of glucose, or energy, and this gives us a sense of being full without having a high GI, and can help us consume less.
-Studies (47) suggest that eating wholegrains, and other energy dense foods such as nuts, can help in weight reduction.
+Studies (3) suggest that eating wholegrains, and other energy-dense foods such as nuts, can help in weight reduction.

-Polyunsaturated fats such as those in olive oil are associated with decreased insulin resistance (our muscle and liver cells are more sensitive to the glucose-lowering effects of insulin) and a reduced risk of Type 2 Diabetes.
+Polyunsaturated fats such as those in olive oil are associated with decreased insulin resistance (our muscle and liver cells are more sensitive to the glucose-lowering effects of insulin) and a reduced risk of type 2 diabetes.